 India.
-I love her and I hate her, her Schizophrenia both reflects and enables mine.
+I love her and I hate her.
+Ber Schizophrenia both reflects and enables mine.
 Or at least this is how it can sometimes seem, but then in reality there is no such single body as India and therefore any notion of a chasm’d mindset is a flawed one.
-Rather, there are as many India’s are there are languages spoken within her and eyes to look upon her and yet despite all of this she does somehow unify herself holistically, existing and breathing as one entity.
+Rather, there are as many India’s are there are languages spoken within her and eyes to look upon her and yet despite all of this she does somehow unify herself holistically; existing and breathing as one entity.

-She is chaos, her epicentre an explosion of polarized concepts and her peripheries a collision of competing realities.
-In city streets, Bollywood glamour strides passed unwashed bodies caked in dirt and neither look back or offer so much as a second glance.
+She is chaos.
+Her epicentre an explosion of polarized concepts and her peripheries a collision of competing realities.
+In city streets, Bollywood glamour strides passed unwashed bodies caked in dirt and neither look back to offer so much as a second glance.
 She is a land of holy mountains laden with trash and sacred rivers awash with sewage.
 She gave the world Karma Sutra and yet makes sex into taboo.

 A precursory glance down any city street will confirm this.
 Women (when there are women to be seen that is…) in traditional sarees stroll besides those in jeans not to mention the ones in pajamas or cloaked in the modesty of a Burka.

 There is of course another deeper dimension to India’s diversity as all manner of faiths exist, thrive and were even born here.
 A Nepali achieved enlightenment under an Indian tree and became the Buddha, India then exported this to Tibet just as it continues to export Hindu chic to the West.
 Sikhism maintains a proud presence and the trade-off during the colonial era was Latin Catholicism which continues to thrive in the south.
 Then of course, despite post partition tensions, the country remains a hub of Islam.